TATUMGAMES/TG-MIKROS-MAFIA-BOT/docs/REPUTATION_SYSTEM.md

 🚨 Report Submitted

 User: @BadUser
-Behavior: Trolling / Constant Pinging (-2 points)
+Behavior: Troll (-3 points)
 Notes: Posting links repeatedly
 Reporter: @You
-Local Reputation: 98

-⚠️ This report has been recorded.
-Moderators will review if needed.
+✅ Report has been recorded and sent to the reputation system.
 ```

 **Note:** Reports are sent as ephemeral (private) messages for privacy.

 ---

-### `/score`
+### `/lookup`

-**Purpose:** Check a user's reputation score.
+**Purpose:** Lookup user reputation scores by username.

-**Permission:** Everyone
+**Permission:** Admin Only (MODERATE_MEMBERS)

 **Syntax:**
 ```
-/score [user:<@user>]
+/lookup usernames:<username1> [username2] [username3] ...
 ```

 **Parameters:**
-- `user` (optional): User to check (defaults to yourself)
+- `usernames` (required): Comma or space-separated list of Discord usernames to lookup

 **Example:**
 ```
-/score
-/score user:@JohnDoe
+/lookup usernames:drxeno02 usernameA usernameB
 ```

 **Output:**
 ```
-🎯 Reputation Score
+🔍 Reputation Score Lookup

+Results for 3 user(s)

+👤 drxeno02
+Discord ID: 123456789012345678
+Reputation Score: 0
+Email: abc@gmail.com
+Servers: 987654321098765432, 887654321098765432, ...

+👤 usernameA
+Discord ID: 023456789012345678
-Reputation for JohnDoe
+Reputation Score: 10

-📊 Local Reputation (This Server)
-105 / 100
-[██████████]

-🌍 Global Reputation (MIKROS Network)
-API not yet available
-Local score is based on behavior in this server only.

-✅ Positive Behaviors: 5
-⚠️ Negative Behaviors: 2
-📈 Total Reports: 7

-📝 Interpretation
-🌟 Excellent!
-This user is a model community member.
+Email: xyz@gmail.com
+Servers: 987654321098765432

+⚠️ Not Found
+The following usernames were not found in the system: usernameZ
 ```

+**Note:** This command calls the `/getUserScoreDetail` API to retrieve reputation information from the server database.

 ---